 - The placebo effect (especially powerful in Parkinson's disease) is both a potent tool for clinicians and a methodological co-founder for researchers.
 Many promising disease-modifying treatments have failed when tested in placebo-controlled trials.

 15. The Patient Perspective

 Jon Palfreman, PhD, is KEZI Distinguished Professor of Broadcast Journalism at the University of Oregon, USA.
-Palfreman is an Emmy, Dupont and Peabody Award-winning journalist, and recipient of the Victor Cohn Prize for Excellence in Medical Writing.
+Palfreman, the author of BRAIN STORMS: The Race to Unlock the Mysteries of Parkinson’s Disease, (due out in September 2015) is an Emmy, Dupont and Peabody Award-winning journalist, and recipient of the Victor Cohn Prize for Excellence in Medical Writing.
 He is a three-time winner of the American Association for the Advancement of Science science-writing prize, three-time winner of the National Association of Science Writers "Science-in-Society" Journalism Award and a winner of the Writers Guild Award for best script.
-In the are of Parkinson's Disease research, Palfreman co-authored a book with neuroscientist Bill Langston (LPD co-Editor-in-Chief), The Case of the Frozen Addicts, and produced two NOVA documentaries chronicling the story of the MPTP cases, NOVA: The Case of the Frozen Addict and NOVA: Brain Transplant.
+In the area of Parkinson's Disease research, Palfreman previously co-authored a book with neuroscientist Bill Langston (LPD co-Editor-in-Chief), The Case of the Frozen Addicts, and produced two NOVA documentaries chronicling the story of the MPTP cases, NOVA: The Case of the Frozen Addict and NOVA: Brain Transplant.
 He was recently made Social Media Editor of the Journal of Parkinson's Disease.
-Palfreman is a 2006 Nieman Fellow in Journalism at Harvard University.
+Palfreman was a 2006 Nieman Fellow in Journalism at Harvard University.